Yoga Can Help You Feel Better!

-How can yoga improve health, reduce aches and stress, and keep us strong and balanced?
+How does yoga improve health, reduce aches and stress, and keep us strong and balanced?

 In our practice, we use yoga poses (asanas) to promote strength and flexibility, combined with breathing and meditation exercises to promote energy and focus our attention inward.